OHDSI/Vocabulary-v5.0/ICD10/manual_work/readme.md

 - quote always: FALSE
 - NULL string: empty

-### STEP 9 in refresh: a manual mapping check for mechanical and semantic errors
+### STEP 9 of the refresh: a manual mapping check for mechanical and semantic errors
 1. This script should be run BEFORE insert of refeshed or newly added mappings into concept_relationship_manual.
 2. During mapping of ICD codes we recommend to use the following relationship_ids:
   * **"Maps to"** is used for 1-to-1 FULL equivalent mapping only